 Shiamin Kwa ’95, a professor of comparative literature at Bryn Mawr College, explores how literary comics of the 21st century engage today’s audiences by experimenting with visual and verbal narrative strategies in Regarding Frames: Thinking with Comics in the Twenty-First Century (RIT Press).

-Vaughn Booker ’07, a Dartmouth professor of religion and African and African American studies, highlights jazz’s takes a pivotal role in race relations by examining the connection between jazz musicians and Black religious expression in Lift Every Voice and Sing (NYU Press).
+Vaughn Booker ’07, a Dartmouth professor of religion and African and African American studies, highlights jazz’s takes a pivotal role in race relations by examining the connection between jazz musicians and Black religious expression in Lift Every Voice and Swing (NYU Press).